Well, at least not right away.

 How, then, could we possibly suggest that you not talk to your student?

 What we’d like to suggest is that you take more time this break to listen to your student instead of talking.
 Try to sit back a little and see what unfolds.
 Read your student’s mood.
-(He’s going to be exhausted, so he may just want to sleep at first.)
+(They’re going to be exhausted, so they may just want to sleep at first.)
 You might throw in a few questions, but not many.
 And keep any questions open-ended and light.
 Don’t ask about every detail of life at college.
 (This is going to be hard.)
 Don’t press for information about grades and classes.
-(This may be even harder.)
+(This is going to be even harder.)

 Stay tuned to whether your student may be looking for an opportunity to talk or to share something with you.
 Sometimes we miss those moments because we’re busy planning what we need to say – or asking the wrong questions.
-By waiting and watching to see what unfolds, you may allow your student the chance to lead you where he needs to go.
-And remember that he may or may not need you to tell him what to do.
-He may simply need a sounding board.
+By waiting and watching to see what unfolds, you may allow your student the chance to lead you where they need to go.
+And remember that they may or may not need you to tell them what to do.
+Your student may simply need a sounding board.
 Listening may be all that is required.

 Of course, you may need to ask a few questions to “prime the pump” and get conversation going, but choose your questions carefully.
 Ask how your student’s friends are doing.
-As he talks about someone else, he may be sharing his own feelings or opinions.
+As your student talks about someone else, they may be sharing their own feelings or opinions.
 Read between the lines.
-At some point, you may want to ask your student about his plans for Winter Break.
-Ask whether there is anything he wants you to think about or needs you to do before he comes home for the longer break.
-Ask whether he thinks it would be a good idea to talk about expectations or house rules for the longer Winter Break.
+At some point, you may want to ask your student about plans for Winter Break.

+Ask whether there is anything they want you to think about or need you to do before they come home for the longer break.
+Ask whether they think it would be a good idea to talk about expectations or house rules for the longer Winter Break.

 Ask questions – but only a few.
 Listen a lot.
 Think twice before you share your opinion.
 Provide listening space and time.

 So yes, talk to your student, but listen more.
-Both you and he may be pleasantly surprised.
+Both you and your student may be pleasantly surprised.